abhiramasonny/jaithon/packages/jaicv/README.md

   rectified border — the `alpha` parameter, which is not here.
 - **dnn**: reading ONNX or Caffe.
 A network is built and run in jaitensor;
   `Net` is the adapter, not a runtime.
-- **imgproc**: GrabCut.
-Earth mover's distance, line segment detection and the whole colour-map set are here now.
+- **imgproc**: guided filter, superpixels and structured edge detection, which are OpenCV's contrib module rather than its core.
 - **videoio**: any container other than AVI, and any codec inside one other than motion JPEG and the uncompressed forms. `VideoCapture` takes a path as well as a camera index, indexes the file when it opens and decodes a frame